cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 Concept: Recipes
 ----------------

-Recipes are the isotropic compostion of a certain commodity.
+Recipes are the isotropic composition of a certain commodity.
 For example, u-ore has an isotropic composition of 0.711% uranium-235 and 99.284% uranium-238.
 The recipe section of a CYCLUS input file is located at the bottom and is of the form: